 Here is a photo of a "Stargate" inspired theater from the January 2003 issue of Audio Video Interiors magazine.
 Another beautiful theater by First Impressions Theme Theaters.

 The Death Star Theater, a "Star Wars" themed theater, was professionally custom built as the centerpiece of a couple's home by Dillonworks.
 It is probably the ultimate (and one of the most costly with estimates running to $250,000) sci-fi themed theater.

 Below is another outstanding themed home theater also built by Dillonworks.
 The theater is modeled after the Disney version of Jules Vern's Nautilus submarine from 20,000 Leagues Under the Sea.

 Here are photos of another "Star Trek" inspired home theater from 2001 designed by Audio Advice.

 STAR TREK 'PROPS' HOME THEATER

 In 2007, this theater hit the Internet.
-Built for Gary Sekulow, the theater was designed by noted home theater designer Dennis Erskine of Design Cinema Privee.
-The owner included several major props, including the captain's chair from the Star Trek: Enterprise series, he was able to obtain at the recent Christie's Star Trek auction to add to the authenticty.
+Built for Gary Sekulow, the theater was designed by noted home theater designer Dennis Erskine.
+The owner included several major props, including the captain's chair from the Star Trek: Enterprise series, he was able to obtain at the recent Christie's Star Trek auction to add to the authenticity.
 (Photos and info from Electronic House magazine.)